D2GO/deep-xic/README.md

 #### Visualization
 Script files for classification results visualization
 # Run script
+The data size and format may not be completely suitable, you should be adjusted according to actual needs before running the code.

 You can find the main function to run the submodule.
 ```
 python main.py